SQLAlchemy 2.0 Documentation

 __mapper_args__

-Mapper Configuration Options with Declarative
+at Mapper Configuration Options with Declarative.

 When mapping with the imperative style,